michaelwest/michaelwest.github.io/notes/briefs.md

   - 1 ton of carbon credits costs ~$5-20
   - 1B ha of land available for forests without competing with agriculture - so 1T trees, ~200 Gt of C (~700 Gt CO2)
 - Forest conservation - avoid emission from decomposition/burning, plus further capture as trees keep growing for lifetime. - Even though trees release some CO2 when they die, still net capture.
-- All airlines will have to offset by law in 2021 (160 Mt)
+- All airlines will have to offset in 2021 - CORSIA scheme. _Looking into this, it seems they only have to offset growth above 2020 levels, not total emissions, and it only covers international flights.
+Still useful as otherwise aviation emissions likely to grow sharply due to increasing traffic and no good carbon-free alternatives._
 - Should focus more on wood as a construction material
 - Combination of satellite imagery and LIDAR data to detect forests.
 - Scope for more climate-focused software startups by applying ML to efficient resource management (agriculture, transport, etc).